Semester / Trimester

 Students must have a minimum grade point average of 3.00.

 There is no language prerequisite for this program.

-Students must hold at least a Junior standing at the time of study.
+Students must hold at least a Sophomore standing at the time of study.

 Courses and course hours of instruction are subject to change.

 Eligibility for courses may be subject to a placement exam and/or pre-requisites.